I’ve already discussed in my plan to learn Chinese how I prefer to rely on the “context” while learning a language.

 Watching again the panel in the photo I notice the word “小心,” which also represents an interesting example. 小 (small) + 心 (heart) = 小心 (be careful).

-The above example is a quite common case in mandarin and shows how useless it may be to learn Chinese characters one by one while most of modern Chinese words are composed by two or more characters and change meaning according to the context.
+The above example is a quite common case in mandarin and shows how useless it may be to learn Chinese characters one by one while most modern Chinese words are composed of two or more characters and change meaning according to the context.

 I know meaning AND pronunciation of both character: 和 (hé) means “and” and 平 (píng) means “flat.”
 However I have no idea about the meaning of the combination 和平!